bluerail/twitter-bootstrap-rails-confirm/README.md

 # Twitter::Bootstrap::Rails::Confirm

-This gem adds some javascript to change the default behaviour of data-confirm processing.
+This gem adds some javascript to change the default behaviour of data-confirm processing for both Boostrap 2 and Bootstrap 3.

 The normal confirm dialog shows a text with buttons 'ok' and 'cancel'.
 More information is needed here for a user to make the right decision.
 This gem therefore also adds: